I met Santa!

 At the time of my visit I was couchsurfing with Elina and after I met Santa we decided to skip most of the other village activities as I had already seen the reindeer in Sweden, but we did go to the husky park, which had over a 100 very enthusiastic huskies, who apparently love to sit on top of their houses.

 For 10 euros you can go inside just to see the dogs, instead of the full dog sledding experience, which I’d already done in Sweden.
-We tried to pet them all and most of them very more than happy to come up to the fence and enjoy a good scratch, but I did feel like their enclosures were a bit small.
+We tried to pet them all and most of them very more than happy to come up to the fence and enjoy a good scratch, but I did feel like their enclosures were too small, a bit dirty and not well maintained.
+However, the dogs looked healthy and energetic, so I really can’t judge from one brief visit.
 There were even some puppies, but they were too young to go out of the heated puppy house, so all we saw were some tiny snots pressed against the window and a very agitated mamma dog.

 Bonus video of a derpy dog chewing his own house.